What to watch on Day 3 at COP26 | Business

 The IFRS Foundation also announced the formation of the International Sustainability Standards Board, ISSB, to develop a global baseline of sustainability disclosures for the financial markets, while Britain's markets watchdog set out ideas to improve labelling of investment products touting 'green' credentials.
 Throughout the day, expect more focus too on issues including how companies measure climate risk exposure, plan to tackle their emissions and report their sustainability credentials.

-PRIVATE FINANCE Delegations will begin focusing on the rules around climate finance – looking for ways to entice more private money to tasks including decarbonizing economies and adapting to climate impacts.

-Already, the Glasgow Financial Alliance for Net Zero, with over $130 trillion of private capital, is now committed to transforming the economy for net-zero.
-GFANZ has grown 25-fold since April to 450 firms from 45 countries, according to a progress report it publishes today.
-The IFRS Foundation also announced the formation of the International Sustainability Standards Board, ISSB, to develop a global baseline of sustainability disclosures for the financial markets, while Britain's markets watchdog set out ideas to improve labeling of investment products touting 'green' credentials.

-Throughout the day, expect more focus too on issues including how companies measure climate risk exposure, plan to tackle their emissions, and report their sustainability credentials.
-A Global Resilience Index will launch on Wednesday to improve the way insurers, financiers and investors measure the resilience of countries, companies, and supply chains.
+A Global Resilience Index will launch on Wednesday to improve the way insurers, financiers and investors measure the resilience of countries, companies and supply chains.
+GOVERNMENT FINANCE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)